irischinos/simple_blog/README.md

 # simple_blog
-I'm practising grid and flexbox into a websit
+Practising grid into a website where only shows into a big screen.